Document links and email attachment settings

 For the web client type and anonymous portal links, there are three modes for how the links are executed in the user interface:

-• Direct download downloads the document without viewing the file in the viewer OR show all supported file formats in the viewer (such as PDF file) and download any unsupported viewer file formats (such as Microsoft Word, Excel).
-There is a setting that can be configured in the web config file in C:\Program Files\FileHold Systems\Application Server\WebClient that configures this option.
+- Direct download downloads the document without viewing the file in the viewer OR show all supported file formats in the viewer (such as PDF file) and download any unsupported viewer file formats (such as Microsoft Word, Excel).
+There is a managed option Viewer.AlwaysDownloadDefault that can control the behavior of this option.
 If set to false (default) then supported documents are displayed in the viewer and the remaining unsupported file types are downloaded.
 If set to true, then all documents are automatically downloaded without viewing.

 The document links can be made visible to all users or to just the administrators in the metadata pane.
 If the links are made visible to all users, then the link “All URLS” is shown in the version properties.
 When clicked, the specific URLs are shown.
 By default, the Web Client, FDA, and direct viewer links are already created when FileHold is installed with the Web Client link as the default.